 How you measure a roof can be more complex than it first seems.
 Precise measurements of your roof mean that your roof replacement estimate will be accurate.
-An inaccurate measurement by a roofer can result in a change in your cost estimate or project timeline, and not usually in a good way.
+An inaccurate measurement can result in a change in your cost or project timeline, and usually not in a good way.

 A roofer will refer to the surface area of your roof in terms of squares.
 A square is equal to 100 square feet, which is a 10 foot by 10 foot area.
 This is an important calculation because the area of materials needed for your roofing estimate will be expressed in squares.

 - Multiplying the feet in length times the feet in height.
 The number you have will be the total square feet.

 - Divide the total square footage by 100 to determine the number of squares.

 This is pretty simple if you have a shed roof on a single plane.
 Roof measurements can be much more complex, however.

 How To Measure A Roof